Packstack-Tech/app/README.md

-# Get Started
+# Intro

-Packstack is built with React, Typescript and Vite
+Packstack is a gear management system and packing list builder for backpackers and outdoor enthusiasts.
+The UI is built with React, Typescript and Vite.

-### Environment variables
+### Getting started

 First, set up your local env variables